ivov/eslint-plugin-n8n-nodes-base/docs/rules/cred-class-field-documentation-url-not-http-url.md

 # cred-class-field-documentation-url-not-http-url

 `documentationUrl` field in credential class must be an HTTP URL.
-Only applicable to community nodes.
+Only applicable to community credentials.

 📋 This rule is part of the `plugin:n8n-nodes-base/credentials` config.